 How long it takes: 1 hour, 15 minutes

 Equipment you’ll need: Instant Pot pressure cooker, pasta pot

 Classic Bolognese in an Instant Pot?!
 You betcha!
 Is it as delicious as Bolognese sauce that’s been simmered all day long?
 You betcha!
 In a little over an hour, you can have this classic Italian dish on the table and boy, is it good!

 While I love vegan Bolognese with lentils and quinoa, it can hardly be called a “classic” Bolognese sauce.
-And turkey Bolognese with zucchini noodles is so good, but again, hardly a classic Bolognese sauce.
+And turkey Bolognese is so good, but again, hardly a classic Bolognese sauce.
 I sometimes drag my feet on making the classic, though, because it takes lots and lots of simmering time.

 Then I found this recipe for Instant Pot Bolognese in my friend, Meseidy Rivera’s new cookbook, Weeknight Gourmet Dinners.
 How perfect is that!
 An Instant Pot takes all the hours of simmering right out of the equation.
 Pressure cook that sauce!
 Thank you, Meseidy!

 What is Bolognese?

 Classic Bolognese is a type of Italian ragú originating in Bologna, Italy.
 It’s a meaty pasta sauce usually served with a wide pasta such as lasagna, tagliatelle, pappardelle or fettuccine.
 Bolognese sauce is made with a soffritto (onions, carrots and celery) and lots of tomatoes, with ground beef, veal, or pork.
 It often contains red wine and milk.

 The ingredients for this Instant Pot Bolognese are classic all the way.
 But don’t think classic means tricky or hard to find.
 A Bolognese sauce is made from very simple ingredients that most of us have in our pantry or fridge.